evannglt/cocktail-app/diary.md

 - Aligning design with real-world data from the API was trickier than anticipated due to inconsistencies in data formatting.
 - Design was adapted multiple times, as well as implementation.
 For instance, the initial design had subcategories of ingredients (alcohol, juice, garnish), but the API doesn't give that.
 We decided to simplify the design and remove those subcategories altogether.
+- We had some issues with the JPA entities, because of their relationships, and chose to use the **@Transactional** annotation as well as **cascades** to solve them.
+This was a good solution, but we had to be careful with the use of it, as it could lead to some problems in the future.